OxfordCodeReviewNet/forum/README.md

 ## <a name="gettingstarted"></a> Getting started
 Make sure you're logged into your GitHub account.
 If you don't have a GitHub account, you can [create one](https://github.com/join?source=login) for free.
-> The term _issue_ comes from the word _issue tracker_ (the functionality that you are about to use), use by software developpers to report and discuss bugs and problems.
-However, the issue tracker can be used for any thing, such as
+> The term _issue_ comes from the word _issue tracker_ (the functionality that you are about to use), used by software developpers to report and discuss bugs and problems.
+However, the issue tracker can be used for anything, such as
 > proposing you code review.

 ### Propose a code review